 5.Look Ahead at the Trend: Avoid Getting Trapped.

-Always check the afternoon and multi-day forecast.
-Conditions might be great at 7:00 AM but dangerous by 2:00 PM.
+Always check the afternoon and multi-day forecast before heading out.
+Marine conditions might be perfect for a 7:00 AM departure but become highly dangerous by 2:00 PM as diurnal thermal effects (like afternoon sea breezes) ramp up.

 Quick Decision Checklist